linkspreed/smm/README.md

 ## Our Social Media Marketing log :)

 ## Stay up to date with our official social media announcements

+### 11.08.2024
+- Topic: Web4 without algorithms
+- Directory: /posts/2024/August/11
+- Description: ``` 🔗 Web4 is the future! 🚀 No algorithms steering your interests.
+Choose your own communities, connect with like-minded people, and decide what you see.
+No more filter bubbles! 🌐💬 #Web4 #CommunityFirst #AlgorithmFree ```

 ### 10.08.2024
 - Topic: Web4 is decentralized